anttikantee/wbc/README.md

     mashes.  calculate decoction sizes.
   * calculate IBUs and optionally calculate hop additions based on desired IBUs
+  * calculate YAN from the specified nutrients, plus how much nutrient is required for a desired total YAN (for wine, seltzer, etc.)
   * scales recipes to desired final volume
   * a machine-readable compiled format -- if the recipe is what you want to brew, the compiled format is the ingredients you used